vedsharma8877/Loan-Application-Form-ReactJS/README.md

 I have created lots of components (like for every input field) which is not necessary we can create this whole form in a single component also.

 I haven't used class based components anywhere.

+One mistake here is everything is in index.js instead of app.js where it should have been.